Skip to main content

 Scaled for Likability: Great

 Ranchero sauce is a basically a thinner, chunkier version of salsa without the cilantro and served warm.
 At super fancy Mexican restaurants, a small bowl of warm ranchero sauce will be served alongside of chips and salsa.
 At this table, ranchero sauce is for topping fried eggs.
-Crispy fried eggs covered in warm smokey sauce served with a side of pan fired papas and a heaping pile of refried beans.
+Crispy fried eggs covered in warm smoky sauce served with a side of pan fired papas and a heaping pile of refried beans.
 Cut into the egg, the yolk mixes with the sauce and runs into everything.
 Clean your plate with a warm corn tortilla and your perfect.
 Delish.

 Popular posts from this blog